SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

-Consider a network overlay in a manner similar to that of Kelips~\cite{gupta2003kelips} with $N$ nodes running a consensus algorithm (described later in this sub-section).
-There are $\sqrt{N}$ affinity groups, each of size $\sqrt{N}$.
-Every node can host an introducer and a server simultaneously.
-These introducers are publicly known and a list of them is expected to be maintained by the community.
-They individually maintain a Network Members List (NML) which is a list of socket addresses of all other introducers and servers in the system and which the server has reason to believe are live.
-Note that $NML \supseteq UNL$.
-Any node freshly joining the network connects to one or more introducers to acquire each introducer's NML.
-A server also maintains a Trustee Node List (TNL) which is a list of all servers that have it in their UNL.
+{\flushleft \bf Guidelines and overlay structure for UNL:} Consider a Kelips-like~\cite{gupta2003kelips} network overlay with $N$ nodes running the MCA (described immediately after).
+These are divided into $\sqrt{N}$ affinity groups, each of size $\sqrt{N}$.

-We propose an overall design for the implementation, set up and updation of UNL, TNL and NML maintained by each server.
-Introducers maintain only the NML.
-We divide the UNL maintained by each server into two parts: \textbf{UNL-A} which is a list of socket addresses of all nodes other than the server, and belonging to its affinity group.
-It has a size of $\sqrt{N}-1$. \textbf{UNL-B} which is a list of socket addresses of $c$ nodes from each of the other $\sqrt{N}-1$ affinity groups other than its own affinity group.
-It has a size of $c*(\sqrt{N}-1)$ where ideally $c \geq 3$.
+We propose guidelines for trust lists, UNL and TNL, maintained by individual servers.
+Trust lists contain all nodes connected to that server.
+A server's UNL contains two parts: \textbf{UNL-A} or a list of socket addresses of nodes belonging to its affinity group.
+Its size is $\sqrt{N}-1$. \textbf{UNL-B} or a list of socket addresses of $c$ nodes from each of the $\sqrt{N}-1$ affinity groups other than its own (foreign affinity groups).
+Its size is $c*(\sqrt{N}-1)$ where ideally $c \geq 3$.

-All servers in a server's TNL depend on its proposals/ response towards candidate set generation and consensus.
-An optimization towards reduction of chattiness and ensuring efficient information propagation is that the server sends its proposals towards candidate set generation and consensus only to socket addresses in $UNL ~\cup~ TNL$.
-UNL and TNL together are considered as trust lists.
-A server is connected to all nodes in its trust lists.

-We internally divide the NML into three parts based on affinity groups: \textbf{NML-A} which is a list of socket addresses of servers, other than itself, in its affinity group. $NML-A\equiv UNL-A$. \textbf{NML-B} which is a list of socket addresses of servers in affinity groups other than its own. $NML-B\supseteq UNL-B$\footnote{Valid generally always, except around the time when the boundary values of refresh time periods are reached for both UNL and NML}. \textbf{NML-C} which is a list of socket addresses of known introducers for each affinity group.

-Whenever a node receives an NML pull request, it responds with an external version of NML used for sharing purposes.
-This version of the NML is divided into two parts: \textbf{NML-C} which is a list of socket addresses of known introducers for each affinity group. \textbf{sNML} which is a union of NML-A and NML-B and is a list of socket addresses of all other servers in the network.
-Before a node joins the network, it has a starter NML (configurable by admin) generally having only NML-C.

-{\flushleft \bf Mechanisms for dynamic UNL:} {\flushleft \em Node behaviour.} A non-faulty node (server/ introducer) under normal execution exists in three states - "Node Join", "Node Live", "Node Leave".
-These states and behaviours are the same for servers and introducers in all states with the key difference being that in the "Node Live" state, servers have the consensus protocol running which the introducers don't.
-One must note that if and when a node connects with or sends a message (including heartbeat) to other nodes, it sends a header containing its details including affinity group.
-It also signs this message via public key cryptography.
-It does not add a TTL as that can be utilised to map the network's connections and is a security vulnerability.
-The header is cross-verified at the recipient node.
-We now describe the various states in which a non-faulty node operates under normal execution.